zbmed-semtec/hybrid-pre-doc2vec-doc-relevance/docs/xml_translate/README.md

 ## Decisions:

-* I use the `xml.etree` library as it is one the most used XML parsers and provided all the functionality required.
+* I use the `xml.etree` library as it is one of the most used XML parsers and provided all the functionality required.
 I also tried using regular expression directly on the text itself, but it proved to be less efficient and harder to handle errors.

 * Why to create a dictionary?
 Mainly for two reasons:

-    1. To validate the annotated XML files since every "concept" should have the same MeSH ID.
+    1. To validate the annotated XML files, since every "concept" should have the same MeSH ID.
 By having a dictionary, I can ensure that the `z:mesh` tags are consistent with each other.

     2. To facilitate the text translation.
 To avoid using regular expressions in the text to find the tags, I combined the functionality of the method `itertext()` from `xml.etree` and the dictionary to find a less prone to error solutions.